RuberDuck9/ryft-16/README.md

 ## Common Traps
 There are a few things that no matter the circumstance should pretty much never be done.
 The first is setting the counting to a non-multiple of 4.
 Doing so will cause the cpu to crash and burn miserably as arguments and opicodes will not be in sync.
 Rather than seeing "opticode arg1 arg2 arg3" the cpu may see "arg3 opticode arg1 arg2" which would be catastrophic.
 Another trap is pushing a value to stack and not popping it off before returning from a function.
 This will cause the ret instruction to attempt to jump to the value you pushed to the stack and forgot about.
 For this reason, when inside functions, it is best to try to use registers because if you forget to pop all your values off the stack, things will fall apart quickly.
 I'm sure there are more things I'm forgetting about at the moment, so be careful when doing things not generally intended by this architecture.

-### Architecture Style:
+## Architecture Style

 ![architure](https://github.com/user-attachments/assets/da8653cb-1d8c-460a-8a7b-f7826a341588)
-The architecture this cpu is closely roughly after.
+The architecture this cpu is roughly modeled after.

 4x16 bit input
 Input 1: 16 bit opticode - What to do with the following 3 arguments